 Versatility and relevance matter

-We tried to split our customers’ sent emails into those with images versus those without.
+We tried to split the emails our customers sent into those with images versus those without them.
 The problem?
 We don't know the image sizes.
 Was it a simple logo – or was the entire email an image?

 What the data does suggest is that image-based emails perform better – both in terms of the average open and click-through rates.

 The difference is rather significant – 3.74% vs 2.74% in the case of CTR and 24.64% vs 16.28% for open rates.